Short path length corrections to Djordjevic-Gyulassy-Levai-Vitev energy loss: Setup and calculation

 where the initially produced \highpt{} particle of mass $M$ has large momentum $E^+=P^+=2E$ and negligible other momentum components.
-Notice that we include the Ter-Mikayelian plasmon effect with an effective emitted gluon mass $m_g$ \cite{Djordjevic:2003zk,Wicks:2005gt}.
-See \fig{diagrams} for a visualization of these momenta.
+Notice that we include the QCD analogue of the Ter-Mikayelian plasmon effect \cite{Djordjevic:2003be}, a color dielectric modification of the gluon dispersion relation, with an effective emitted gluon mass $m_g$ \cite{Djordjevic:2003zk,Wicks:2005gt}.
+See \fig{diagrams} for a visualization of the relevant momenta.